aramxc/defidojo/README.md

 # defidojo

-A platform to help users learn about and interact with the EVM.
+A platform to help users learn about and interact with the EVM, solve coding exercises, and earn rewards.

 ## Features